Dimers and analytic torsion I: Electric correlators

 We proceed with a local study of discrete holomorphic functions and inverting kernels in the presence of a singularity.
-As before, we consider a rhombus tiling $\Lambda$ of the plane.
+As described in Section \ref{sss:critgraphs}, we consider a rhombus tiling $\Lambda$ of the plane.
 Let us mark the midpoint $v_0$ of an edge of $\Lambda$ (that is, the center of a face of $M$).
-Up to scaling and centering we may assume $\delta=1$, $v_0=0$.
+Up to scaling and centering we may assume